xfergusi/digital_coding/README.md

 - Python 3.8 or higher is installed.
 - The log file format is consistent and correctly formatted.
 - In the event there are ties in the "Top 3", we only show 3 stats, some may be trucated.
+- I only ran this on my macbook, the commands below should work on mac, but has not been tested on Windows or Linux.

 ## Improvements
 - Optimize file reading to handle large files efficiently.
 - Refactor the code to improve the performance of extracting the top three entries from the hashmap.
 - Add error handling and logging for better debugging and maintenance.
 - Write additional unit tests to cover edge cases and improve code coverage.
+- Set up instruction to venv

 ## How to Run
 1. Clone the repository: